rescianrey/datarock/README.md

 ## Description

-This is a simple shopping cart application that allows users to add items to their cart and view the total cost of their items with applied discounts.
-The application is built in Python 2.7.
+This is a simple shopping cart application as specified in the [Datarock Code Challenge](https://github.com/DiUS/coding-tests/blob/master/dius_shopping.md).
+The application is tested with Python `3.13`.
 This is a project assignment for DataRock.

 ## Running the code: